hocus-dev/hocus/README.md

   <a href="https://hocus.dev/docs">Docs</a> - <a href="https://github.com/hocus-dev/hocus/issues/new?assignees=&labels=bug">Bug report</a>
 </p>

-## Hocus is a self-hosted alternative to Gitpod and Github Codespaces

-- Spin up disposable development environments on servers that you manage;
+## Hocus lets you spin up disposable development environments on your own servers

 - Save time with prebuilds - stop waiting for code to compile and dependencies to install;
 - Specify your development environment as code;
 - Onboard new team members faster;
-- Securely share a powerful machine among multiple users with ease.
+- Securely share a powerful machine among multiple users with ease;
+- Self-hosted alternative to Gitpod and Github Codespaces.

 ## Features